andrevidela/Research-report/Thesis/index.md

 While this looks like a lot of code, the entire definition holds within 100 lines (including the `Category` definition), and a lot of the definitions like `LinearFn` and `Same` are generic enough to be reused in other modules.

-Most importantly, this approach is extremely straightforward.
+Additionally, this approach is extremely straightforward.
 So much that in the future, it wouldn’t seem extravagant to have the type-system automatically generate the code as part of a derived interface.

+Finally and most importantly, this program could not exist without using both dependent types to declare the necessary proofs to formally verified our Categorical structure, and linear types to implement `Permutation`.
+It is a beautiful example where the two features meet and merge in a way that is both practical and elegant.

 ##  Levitation improvements